-You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility.
-After Successful login, you will be able to see e-Voting option.
-Once you click on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein you can see e-Voting feature.
-Click on company name or e-Voting service provider name and you will be redirected to e-Voting service provider's website for casting your vote during the remote e-Voting period or joining virtual meeting & e-voting during the meeting.
+Individual You can also login using the login credentials of your demat account through Shareholders (holding your Depository Participant registered with NSDL/CDSL for e-Voting facility. securities in demat After Successful login, you will be able to see e-Voting option.
+Once you click mode) login through on e-Voting option, you will be redirected to NSDL/CDSL Depository site after their Depository successful authentication, wherein you can see e-Voting feature.
+Click on company Participants name or e-Voting service provider name and you will be redirected to e-Voting service provider's website for casting your vote during the remote e-Voting period or joining virtual meeting & e-voting during the meeting.